TACC/Core-Portal/server/README.md

 ### `cms/media|static` vs. `./media|static`

-The `cms/media` & `cms/static` directories are read by the CMS that creates the website (and shared header).
+The `cms/media` & `cms/static` directories are read by the CMS that hosts the website (and shared header).
 During local CMS development, you may update these directories to reflect CMS changes to the Portal.
 You may learn more about [How To Have Local Portal Use Local CMS](https://confluence.tacc.utexas.edu/x/OoC2C).

-The `./media` & `./static` directories are read by the _temporary_ CMS scaffold that hosts the Portal client app.
-They should not be manipulated during runtime.
-They will become moot when the Portal client app is hosted without a CMS scaffold.
+The `./media` & `./static` directories are read by a CMS scaffold that hosts the Portal client app.
+They would become moot if the Portal client app were hosted _without_ a CMS scaffold.